AtesComp/rdf-transform/README.md

 ## Install
 See the [Install page on the wiki](https://github.com/AtesComp/rdf-transform/wiki/Install) for more information.

+## Build
+In VSCode, there are several task to build and configure the extension to run:
+* build clean assembly - Cleans, updates dependencies, and builds the extension's Maven assembly
+* build assembly - (Default) Builds the extension's Maven assembly
+* update ext - Updates the extension location with the new build package

 ## Issues
 ***General interaction issue with OpenRefine versions, Web Browsers, OSes, etc., not specifically code related.***